Section 2: Definitions

 Quality Improvement (QI) projects are defined as those activities that are designed purely to evaluate and improve practice to conform to established or accepted standards.
 These types of activities are generally not subject to Institutional Review Board (IRB) review and approval.
 However, if data from the QI activity are used to draw general or widely applicable conclusions beyond evaluating a particular program or activity, the activity probably is research.
 The distinction is not always clear.
 The intent to publish, in and of itself, does not require that an activity be reviewed by the IRB.
 If the activities and data being reported are a result of QI assessment, then no IRB review is required for the activity or for its publication.

 Quorum is defined as a majority of the voting members.
-In the case of the Institutional Review Board (IRB), a quorum will consist of at least 51% of the voting IRB members and must include at least one non-scientific member.
+In the case of the Institutional Review Board (IRB), a quorum will consist of at least 51% of the voting IRB members and must include at least one non-scientific and one unaffiliated member.
 All members present have equal voting power.
 At meetings of the IRB, a quorum must be established and maintained throughout the entire meeting.
 A member with a conflict of interest cannot contribute to a quorum.
 For Food and Drug Administration-regulated research, a licensed physician must be present during the review, deliberation and voting to satisfy the quorum requirement under Code of Federal Regulations Title 21 CFR 56.108(c).

 Research by definition of Department of Health and Human Services means a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge (45 CFR 46.102(d)) or, under Food and Drug Administration (FDA) regulations, an activity that involves a drug or drug, other than use of a market drug in the course of medical practice, or the use of a device to evaluate safety and effectiveness of that device, and data from the activity will be submitted to, or held for inspection by, the FDA in support of a marketing or research application for an FDA-regulated product.
 If the activity is designed to improve internal practices it is not research (See Definition: Quality Improvement).